 Why Is My Teenage Daughter Always In Her Room?

-Remember that no matter your daughter’s hobbies or career interests, this is a critical time where she is learning about who she truly is as a person.
+Remember that no matter your daughter’s hobbies or career interests, this is a critical time for identity development where she is learning about who she truly is as a person.

 And if having a little bit of alone time in the safety of her room is how she chooses to de-stress and evaluate things, you should allow her to have the space.